fulldiveVR/FulldiveExtension.FullEmail/FAQ.md

 Local contact information is based on names and addresses found in incoming and outgoing messages.

-The main use of the local contacts storage is to offer auto completion when no contacts permission has been granted to FairEmail.
+The main use of the local contacts storage is to offer auto completion when no contacts permission has been granted to FullEmail.

 Another use is to generate [shortcuts](#user-content-faq31) on recent Android versions to quickly send a message to frequently contacted people.
 This is also why the number of times contacted and the last time contacted is being recorded